 Here we’ll answer some common questions about unsecured credit cards and provide details on each type of credit card.

 An unsecured credit card is a card that doesn’t require a cash deposit to secure the line of credit, unlike its secured credit card counterpart.
 While many different types of unsecured cards exist, your credit score will determine which unsecured cards you’re best qualified for.

-Credit cards that require a lesser deposit than the credit limit given are known as partially secured cards.
 Secured cards are best suited for those with low credit scores or limited credit history.

-Unsecured credit cards — cards that do not require a deposit — are also available to those with poor credit, but getting approved for an unsecured card can be harder than it is for secured cards.
+Unsecured credit cards — cards that do not require a deposit — are also available to those with poor credit, but getting approved for an unsecured card can be more difficult than it is for secured cards.
 In terms of purchasing abilities, unsecured credit and secured credit work the same way.

 The better your credit, the better the unsecured card you’ll qualify for.
 Those with good credit scores (670 and above) will qualify for the best rewards programs, APRs, and signup bonuses.

 Unsecured cards offer a variety of rewards programs for cardholders to earn air miles, cash back, points, and even 0% APRs for a promotional period after approval, usually up to 18 months.

 With a lower credit score, you may not receive the same perks, but there are still options and advantages for subprime applicants.